pachadotdev/cpp11tesseract/inst/paper/paper.md

 # Conclusion

-`cpp11tesseract` is a robust R package for OCR, enabling R users to leverage the power of Tesseract-OCR directly within their workflows.
+`readpdf` is a robust R package for OCR, enabling R users to leverage the power of Tesseract-OCR directly within their workflows.
 Its support for multiple languages, configurable options, and ease of integration with other R tools make it an addition to the R ecosystem, especially for researchers and analyst that require to extract data from images and PDF documents.
 It can be useful for historical documents and it can help with large-scale text extraction where manual transcription can be slow.

 # Acknowledgements